anhlefebvre/anhlefebvre.github.io/index.md

 ---
 # Neuroscience student 🧠

 I am a second-year Master's student in Cognitive and Behavioural Neuroscience at Sorbonne University in France, who have a strong interest in the neural mechanisms of working and long-term episodic memory.
 I am motivated to understand how memory processes are altered in pathologies, in which memory is affected.
-I hope to improve my understanding of memory deficits and their impact on our cognition and behaviour.
+My goal is to pursue a PhD programme in order to deepen my understanding of memory deficits and their impact on cognition and behaviour.

 ---

 ## Education
-**Master 2 Neurosciences at Sorbonne Université**<br>
+**Master 2 Cognitive and Behavioural Neurosciences at Sorbonne Université**<br>
 <span class="meta">Sept.
-2025 – present, Paris, France</span><br>
+2025-present, Paris, France</span><br>
 Focuses on social and emotional brain, neurobiology of psychiatric disorders, neural bases of cognitive functions, spatial navigation and memory.

-**Master 1 Neurosciences at Université Toulouse**<br>
+**Master 1 Neuropsychology and Clinical Neurosciences at Université Toulouse**<br>
 <span class="meta">Sept.
-2024 – Aug.
+2024-Aug.
 2025, Toulouse, France – Grade: 15/20</span><br>
 Studied neuropsychology and neurobiology with a focus on synaptic plasticity and the genetic factors that contribute to neural function.<br>
 Examined neurological pathologies, with emphasis on the molecular, and behavioural changes.<br>

 **Master 1 Cognitive Science at RPTU Kaiserslautern**<br>
 <span class="meta">Oct.
-2023 – Sept.
+2023-Sept.
 2024, Germany – Grade: 1.4 (Very Good)</span><br>
 Studied human cognition through diverse studies spanning visual perception, cognition, and linguistics.<br>
 Gained solid grounding in algebra, statistics, and experimental design.<br>
 Improved programming skills through courses on building and implementing experimental designs.

 **Bachelor of Arts in Linguistics at Universität Trier**<br>
 <span class="meta">Oct.
-2020 – Sept.
+2020-Sept.
 2023, Germany – Grade: 1.6 (Good)</span><br>
 Studied English and French linguistics with a focus on psycholinguistics, cognition and language acquisition.<br>
 Improve linguistic analysis through computational linguistics and corpus analysis.<br>
 Exchange semesters at Lancaster University (UK) and University of Nantes (France).